artsandmetaphysics/goodlifeodyssey/_poems/inferni-summarium.md

 <br>
 Sorrow without torments for those who lag<br>
 the saving cross—Homer, Plato, and so—<br>
-though castle and green uplift, their spirits sag.<br>
+though castle and greens uplift, their spirits sag.<br>
 <br>
 Shades confess, then Minos’ tail casts below.<br>
 Tempests endlessly buffet the lusting.<br>
 Our pilgrim faints for false Fransesca’s show.<br>
 <br>
 Overeaters bark in the cold, falling,<br>
-foul, filfth with the three-headed demon dog.<br>
+foul, filth with the three-headed demon dog.<br>
 A man foretells of the white Guelphs ending.<br>
 <br>
 Hoarders and spendthrifts, in a circular slog,<br>